samliu/dotfiles/README.md

 I think it should work just fine.

 ### Linux vs OSX
-In `~/.oh-my-zsh/custom/linux.zsh` I add some functionality for Linux users but this edition of the dotfiles hasn't yet been tested on Linux.
-I'd like to eventually make these compatible.
+In `~/.oh-my-zsh/custom/linux.zsh` I add some functionality for Linux users.
+I actually use these dotfiles on 3 Ubuntu machines and 2 Macbook Pros.

 ### command-t.vim & Ruby Version
 If you're using vim on OS X and rvm, you're likely to run into problems because